 Have you ever wondered how it’s possible that minutes after you browse bungalows in Bali, ads appear all over your browser and social media accounts suggesting beautiful rooms in the same location?
 If yes, you’re not alone.
 Marketing and technology experts worldwide constantly invent new, creative, intelligent ways to leverage every single piece of data available.
 It’s becoming increasingly difficult for consumers to keep up.

-(Featured Image: Karim Youssef & Misch Strotz, Co-founders of Neon Marketing Technology / Image Credit © Neon)
+Photo: Karim Youssef & Misch Strotz, Co-founders of neon marketing technology / Credits © neon

 Online marketing has become too important for businesses to ignore.

 Pretty much every major brand has entered the digital market, using social media to build relationships with their audience and expand their customer base.
 Some of their advertisers are doing rather basic social media communication by posting pictures and videos, others have learned to exploit the possibilities of targeted ads to their full potential to actively manipulate public opinion in their favor.
 Sometimes, loopholes or ethically questionable methods are employed.
 Many of those companies operate in grey areas since the technology is changing so fast that lawmakers struggle to keep up with technological progress.
 As a consequence, the digital landscape, specifically in areas like cybersecurity and data protection, resembles the gold rush in the 1840s.
 Data is a form of this modern gold and new players are entering the market on a daily basis to amass the unclaimed digital nuggets we leave behind when browsing the web.
 This rush for data and the possibilities emerging from an unprecedented amount of it is reaching a point at which it threatens our concepts of freedom and democracy.

 In the western world, we had two major wake-up calls.